ULHPC/tutorials/basic/sequential_jobs/README.md

 * _Exercise 1_: Use the serial launcher (1 node, in sequential and parallel mode);
 * _Exercise 2_: Use the generic launcher, distribute your executions on several nodes (python script);
 * _Exercise 3_: Advanced use case, using a Java program: "JCell".
+* _Exercise 4_: Advanced use case, distributing embarrassingly parallel tasks with GNU Parallel within a slurm job

 We will use the following github repositories: